filefoxper/airma/README.md

 ## explain

-all the libraries in `@airma` are started from version `15.0.0`, so, they is really fresh libraries.
+all the libraries in `@airma` are started from version `15.0.0`, so, they are really fresh libraries.

 ## install